-Meanwhile, immune tolerance is induced by regulatory T cells, which down-regulate the allergic response.
-These processes result in the induction of IgE-blocking antibodies, which partly neutralise the allergic immune response.
+Together, these processes result in the production of IgE-blocking antibodies, which partly neutralise the allergic immune response.

-Disease modification is unique to immunotherapy treatment, and apart from rapid reduction in symptoms and reduced use of symptom-relieving medication after the initiation of treatment, immunotherapy offers sustained benefit long after the end of treatment, such as a sustained reduction in the need for symptomatic medication and reduced risk of developing asthma symptoms.
+Not only can allergy immunotherapy bring about a rapid reduction in symptoms and reduced use of symptom-relieving medication, its benefits can also continue long after the end of treatment through a sustained reduction in the need for symptomatic medication and a lower risk of developing asthma symptoms.